AnthonyTudorov/PALISADE-SizeOf-Fork/src/core/lib/math/README.md

 //To select backend, please UNCOMMENT the appropriate line rather than changing the number on the
 //uncommented line

+By selecting a particular value for MATHBACKEND, the programmer selects a particular default implementation for BigInteger, BigVector, and for the composite Poly and ciphertext modulus used in DCRTPoly

 The following is the status of the various MATHBACKEND implementations.
 We expect subsequent releases to remove these restrictions and expand available options

 * MATHBACKEND 2
-If the programmer selects MATHBACKEND 2, the maximum size of BigInteger will be BigIntegerBitLength, which defaults to 1500 bits.
+If the programmer selects MATHBACKEND 2, the maximum size of BigInteger will be set to BigIntegerBitLength, which is defined in backend.h and which has a default value of 1500 bits.
+It's advisable to select a value for BigIntegerBitLength that is at least
+60 bits larger than the largest integer that would need to be represented.

-The underlying integer used in MATHBACKEND 2, defined by the typedef integral_dtype, MUST be uint32_t; using other types is an open work item.
+The underlying implementation is a fixed-size array of native integers.
+The native integer used in MATHBACKEND 2, which is defined by the typedef integral_dtype, MUST be uint32_t; using other types is an open work item.

 * MATHBACKEND 4
 If the programmer selects MATHBACKEND 4, there is no explicit maximum size of BigInteger; the size grows dynamically as needed and